 Harris Gardner’s collection, No Time for Death, is sharply aware of mortality.
 How do we understand the passing of time, and our place in it?
 How do we come to terms with the certain knowledge that our lives will end?
 Although these are questions without answers, Gardner, in a poem like “Entreaty to the Trees” finds a way forward through the recognition of the world’s healing beauty.
 The trees exhale “that we may breathe”, and they nourish us with their “full blown fruit”.
 They, and we, are sacred parts of the whole.

-—Jennifer Barber, Founding Editor, Salamander author of Works on Paper (Word Works
+—Jennifer Barber, Founding Editor, Salamander author of Works on Paper (Word Works)

-Looking back, I find it amazing to think were it not for Harris I would have never had the opportunity to share the stage and to publish with all of these talented writers and performers.
-It was Harris, as well, with his Tapestry of Voices project who suggested I encourage my friend Baha Sadr to join me at readings and play his traditional Persian instruments, and so Baha and I performed together for a while in some venues in Massachusetts, having the time of our lives.
+It was Harris, as well, with his Tapestry of Voices project, who suggested I encourage my friend Baha Sadr to join me at readings and play his traditional Persian instruments.
+Baha and I performed together for a while in some venues in Massachusetts, having the time of our lives.

-Lastly, it was Harris who kept telling me my work was good enough, that I should send it out to more publishers, and he suggested Jennifer Bosveld in Ohio who was editing Puddiing House at the time.
+Lastly, it was Harris who kept telling me my work was good enough, that I should send it to more publishers, and he suggested Jennifer Bosveld in Ohio who was editing Pudding House at the time.
 When Jennifer accepted the chapbook manuscript I submitted to her, it was Harris who I told first.
 I was gushing, and I think Harris was just as happy about my success as I was.
 That's how generous and supportive an artist he is.

 Here below are two of Harris's poems.